 Although the identity of complainants is not disclosed initially without your permission, in many cases it may be obvious who made the complaint.

 We are unable to accept anonymous complaints.

 It is not always possible for a Council Officer to take formal action or resolve your complaint.
-In such instances, you may be advised to consider taking your own private action
+In such instances, the Council may advise you to consider taking your own private action.